nikosarcevic/CosmOracle/README.md

 ---

-CosmΩracle aims to be a useful computing aid for people who have a desire to know the structure of the universe, and who need their needs to be met anywhere, anytime.
+CosmΩracle aims to be a useful computing aid for people who have a need to know the structure of the universe, and who need this need to be met anywhere, anytime.

 Currently, CosmΩracle supports the following features: